-- \boxtimes High school diploma is required and GED is accepted - □ High school diploma is required and GED is not accepted - □ High school diploma or equivalent is not required
+High school diploma is required and GED is accepted

+High school diploma is required and GED is not accepted

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+- High school diploma or equivalent is not required - C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?

-- ⊠ Require

-- □ Recommend

-- □ Neither require nor recommend

-- C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.